helixge/TbcBank.EcommerceClient.Net/README.md

 In order to make these methods work correctly in the environment with multiple merchants it is required to explicitly call ```SelectMerchant``` before any other method to set the merchant manually.
 Otherwise wrong merchant might be selected automatically.

 ### Using ```SelectMerchant``` Method
-There are two options for manually selecting a merchant
+There are three overloads for manually selecting a merchant
 * **SelectMerchant** (string merchantId)
-  The method tries to find the options with the specified `merchantId` value.
+  Tries to find the configuration with the specified `merchantId` value.
 Throws ```TbcBankEcommerceClientConfigurationException``` if not found.

+* **SelectMerchant** (CurrencyCode currency)
+  Tries to find the configuration with the specified `currency` value.
+Throws ```TbcBankEcommerceClientConfigurationException``` if not found or more than one found.

 * **SelectMerchant** (Func<TbcBankEcommerceClientOptions, bool> predicate)
-  The method tries to find the options with the specified predicate.
-List of all options will be passed to the predicate function and the first item receiving return ```true``` will be selected.
+  Tries to find the configuration with the specified predicate.
+List of all configurations will be passed to the predicate function and the first item receiving return ```true``` will be selected.
 Throws ```TbcBankEcommerceClientConfigurationException``` if no items has been selected;

 ## Integrating with ASP.NET Core